Fidelity vs. Chase Investing Introduction

 Third Category: Websites

 J.P.
-Morgan Investing’s trade ticket has real-time data with multiple duration choices and order types.
-Options and bonds have their own trade tickets that are easy to use.
+Morgan’s trade ticket gives real-time data, multiple durations, and order types.
+Bonds and options have their own easy-to-use tickets.

 Winner: Fidelity